TanukiDemon/WhatDoNYC/README.md

 Databases
 ---------
-Sqlite database for user login and registration.
+The sqlite database for user login and registration.
 The Neo4j graph database was used to generate new recommendations and create a map of the relationships between users.

 Dependency
 ==========
+  * Python 3.6.0
   * pip
   * flask
   * pandas